docusign/connect-node-listener-gcloud/docs/INSTALLATION_4_cloud_function.md

 1. Note that since we updated the form's
-   **Function to execute** field, we also needed to update soure line 7 to the same name.
+   **Function to execute** field, we also needed to update source line 7 to the same function name.

 1. Note the `URL` field on the form.
 This is the URL for your function.
 Make a note of it for use when